-It's important to understand that any Default address has a Legacy version of the address, and it's basically the same address, just written differently.
-It means you can use any address to send cryptocurrency as it will end up on the same wallet.
+It's important to understand that any Default address has a Legacy version of the address, and it's the same address, just written differently.
+It means you can use any address to send cryptocurrency, as it will end up in the same wallet.

 P2PKH and P2SH Legacy addresses start with 1, 3, or L (Litecoin network), like 14eQD1Qb8QFVG8YFwGz7skyzsvBLWLwJS.

 New Bech32 or SegWit addresses begin with bc1 or ltc1 (Litecoin network), for example, bc1qgdjqv0av3q56jvd82tkdjpy7gdp9ut8tlqmgrpmv24sq90ecnvqqjwv97.

 To put it simply: The Tangem app supports two types of Default and Legacy addresses for Bitcoin and Litecoin blockchains.
 The final address is the same, just written differently.